 - (with Matthew E. Carnes) “Assessing an Undergraduate Curriculum: The Evolving Roles of Subfields, Methods, Ethics, and Writing for Government Majors,” PS: Political Science and Politics 50, 1 (2018): 178-182.

-Public-facing Publications
+Book Reviews and Public-facing Publications

 - “What Does Andor Believe?”
 The Duck of Minerva (February 9, 2023)